~ Bio ~

-Orkestar Bez Ime is: Colleen Bertsch, Scott Keever, Matt Miller, Katrina Mundinger, and Natalie Nowytski.
+Orkestar Bez Ime is: Colleen Bertsch, Scott Keever, Matt Miller, Katrina Mundinger, Natalie Nowytski, and Eric Ray.

 Violinist Colleen Bertsch graduated with a performance degree from Concordia College, Moorhead and a music education degree from the University of Minnesota.
 She regularly performs with the Ethnic Dance Theatre (EDT), Szászka, and is a founding member of Orkestar Bez Ime (OBI).

 In the classical world, Colleen studied string pedagogy with Lucia P. May and violin technique with Mark Bjork.
 She directed orchestra classes in several public schools and taught violin and viola in her private studio in Northeast Minneapolis.
 Colleen has been a member of the Northern, Bloomington, Fargo-Morehead, and Bismarck-Mandan Symphony Orchestras and served as concertmaster at Concordia College under the batons of Robert J. Hanson and Bruce Hoglum.